cage-kiosk/cage/README.md

 You can build Cage with the [meson](https://mesonbuild.com/) build system.
 It requires wayland, wlroots, and xkbcommon to be installed.
-Optionally, install scdoc for manual pages (or see them [here](./cage.1.scd)).
+Optionally, install scdoc for manual pages.
 Cage is currently based on branch 0.18 of wlroots.

 Simply execute the following steps to build Cage: